nunb/faradays-book.el/README.md

 Faradays-Book is a great way to store your random notes and have them organized by tags implicitly.
-This wiki is about the emacs client for the wonderful faradays-book.
+This is an emacs client for the wonderful faradays-book.

 # INSTALL